 Pennsylvania no-tiller and internationally renowned cover crop coach Steve Groff will share why it’s important to see where the future of agriculture is moving and how a willingness to strategically try something new is essential to succeeding with covers.

 Rancher, Tiffany Cattle Co., Herington, Kan.

-Tiffany will share important figures on livestock gain and performance document through cover crop grazing, as well as yield benefits to his rotation of corn, winter wheat, silage sorghum and soybean.
+Tiffany will share important figures on livestock gain and performance documented through cover crop grazing, as well as yield benefits to his rotation of corn, winter wheat, silage sorghum and soybean.

 Farmer, Austin, Minn.